KU-BIG/graphtorch/README.md

-# How to upload pypi?
+# How to upload graphtorch to pypi?

 ## How to